 Here's the catch.

 That decade was famous for one particular ad.
 That ad (or series of ads) changed how much it was deemed "right" to spend on an engagement ring.
 It really managed to do this.
 The ad campaign was commissioned by De Beers jewellers.
-After their original campaign, cleverly using diamonds long lasting qualities as the symbol of marriage with the catchline "A diamond is forever", they upped the stakes and rolled out a tweaked version: "how can you make 2 months salary last forever".
+After their original campaign (in which they cleverly used diamonds' long lasting qualities as the symbol of marriage with the catchline "A diamond is forever") they upped the stakes and rolled out a tweaked version: "how can you make 2 months salary last forever".
 2 months.
 Indeed.
 That's a lot of money.
 And judging by their sales results, it convinced people big time.

-More recent figures show however that this perceived rule about how much you should spend on an engagement ring isn't a one for all answer of course.
+However, more recent figures show that this perceived rule about how much you should spend on an engagement ring isn't a 'one for all' answer of course.
 At the end of the day, getting engaged and married should not be about how much the ring cost (well, certainly not at the top of your priorities, in our humble opinion).
 Here's what the experts say:

 **The survey was commissioned by https://www.diamond-heaven.co.uk/ and independently carried out by www.censuswide.com.
 The UK sample size was 1,047 adults.
 Fieldwork was undertaken online between 5th - 14th September 2017.
 The figures have been weighted and are representative of relevant adult populations (aged 18+).

-Whilst diamonds are still synonymous with getting engaged, marriage and love forever, couples are also showing creativity and individuality with stunning alternatives.
+Whilst diamonds are still synonymous with getting engaged and marriage and love forever, couples are also showing creativity and individuality with stunning alternatives.
 Some featuring diamond with other precious stones.
 Zirconia rings.
 And rings with no diamonds at all.